Enyobeni Tavern disaster

 On the early morning hours of 26 June 2022, 21 people died during celebrations at the Enyobeni Tavern, a shebeen in East London, Eastern Cape, South Africa.
 Four more people were injured.
 No official causes of death have been publicly released.

 Background

-The Enyobeni Tavern is a two-storey building located in Scenery Park, East London, Eastern Cape, amidst densely populated residences.
-The building had received complaints from local residents due to its late opening hours and the noise from the building.
-Although the legal drinking age in South Africa is eighteen, the tavern reportedly served alcohol to minors.
+The Enyobeni Tavern was a two-storey tavern located in the township of Scenery Park, East London, Eastern Cape, amidst densely populated residences.
+The building in the past had received numerous complaints from local residents due to its late closing hours and excessive noise.
+Although the legal drinking age in South Africa is 18, the tavern reportedly sold alcohol to minors.

-A promotional Facebook post for the weekend party at the tavern drew media attention after the incident as it concluded with "kuzofiwa", which, in a party context, is a slang term for, 'It’s going to be a great time'.
+A promotional Facebook post for the weekend party at the tavern drew media attention after the incident as it concluded with "kuzofiwa", which, in a party context, is a slang term for, 'It's going to be a great time'.
 Its literal translation in isiXhosa and isiZulu however, is: 'There is going to be death'.